list0830/list0830.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
-I'm a second year Ph.D student from College of information science & electronic engineering, Zhejiang University.
+I'm a third year Ph.D student from College of information science & electronic engineering, Zhejiang University.
 My research interest includes model compression (typically vector quantization) and edge accelerators.

 I'm co-advised by Prof. Kejie Huang and Prof. Haibin Shen.
 I used to be a research intern at VIVO Mobile Communication.